dhdeangelis/lcplot/README.md

 # EXAMPLE:

-This will plot the last 200 days of observations for khi Cygni, visual and in V band, without highlighting any observer:
+This will plot the last 200 days of observations for khi Cygni, visual observations and photometric V band, without highlighting any observer:

 `lcplot khi Cyg Vis,V 200`